Van Moer Wins Dauphine First Stage - UrduPoint

 Monday's second stage sees riders tackle a 173km course between Brioude and Saugues, featuring two climbs in the final 15km.

-The Dauphine has six further stages and ends in the French alpine resort of Les Gets on Sunday.
+The Dauphine has seven further stages and ends in the French alpine resort of Les Gets on Sunday.